shreyavshetty/BayesianDeepLearning/README.md

 This paper aims to provide a probabilistic approach to pixel-wise segmentation - SegNet.
 This paper also aims to extend deep convolutional encoder-decoder neural network architecture to Bayesian CNN which can produce a probabilistic segmentation output.
 ### Result
 Modelling uncertainity improved the performance by 2-3% compared to the state-of-art architectures like SegNet, FCN and Dilatio Network.
 Significant improvement in performance was observered when fed with smaller datasets.
+### Overview
+Segmentation in Computer Vision implies
+      > partitioning of image into coherent parts without understanding what each component represents Semantic Segmentation in particular implies that the images are partitioned into semantically meaningful components.
+When the same goal is achieved by classifying each pixel then it is termed as pixel wise semantic segmentation.